If you want to apply to Rhode Island College, the deadline for Fall 2023 admissions is March 15 and the application fee costs $50.

 Does Rhode Island College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-❌ Rhode Island College does not accept International Baccalaureate credits but does accept Advanced Placement (AP) credits.
+❌ Rhode Island College does not accept International Baccalaureate credits.

 Do I have to submit test scores to Rhode Island College?

-❌ No, Rhode Island College is test optional, so you can choose if you want to to submit your test scores.
+❌ No, Rhode Island College is test optional, so you can decide whether to include your test scores.
 If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Rhode Island College's acceptance rate?